nareshbhatia/bullsfirst-exercise/exercises/exercise-15-transfer-dialog.md

 3. Direction toggle: Allows to toggle the transfer direction between In & Out
 4. Amount field: For entering transfer amount - up to 2 decimal places.
 As the user types digits, commas are added as thousands separators.
-5. Action buttons: Dismiss & Submit
+5. Action buttons: Discard & Submit

 We will implement the message dialog in 3 steps:

 1. Refactor `AccountsPage` to make the selected account's name available to all components on the page.
 This is needed for showing the account name in the `TransferDialog`.
-2. Implement a reusable `NumberField`.
+2. Implement a reusable `NumberField` to enter the transfer amount.
 3. Implement the `TransferDialog` itself.

 ## Exercise Instructions - AccountsPage Refactoring